 One of the easiest dishes I like to make at home is slow cooker ribs.
 I used to think this was only something you could get at a restaurant.
 However, once I tried making them at home in a slow cooker, I was amazed at how easy it was to make this delicious dish.

 Just a few minutes of time in the morning, and you have a delicious meal waiting for you at dinner time.

-Place the slabs on end in the slow cookers.
+Step 1.
+Place the rib slabs standing on end in the slow cooker as shown above.